Fred Carver is an adviser to UNA-UK and its former Head of Policy.

 He left Rostron Parry in 2011 and continues to write, edit and consult on these markets, working with Witan since 2012.

-In addition to her work with UNA-UK, Natalie serves as a Trustee of the Association for Citizenship Teaching and as an Adviser to the Sri Lanka Campaign.
+In addition to her work with the UN and UNA-UK, Natalie serves as a Trustee of the Association for Citizenship Teaching and as an Adviser to the Sri Lanka Campaign.
 She also provides voluntary support and training to a number of other NGOs.
 Prior to joining UNA-UK, Natalie worked in various roles in the public, private and education sectors, and also as a freelance journalist.
 She has degrees in human rights and modern history from the University of Oxford and the London School of Economics.